-Some experts estimate that 70-80% of the global COVID deaths could have been avoided with systematic timely treatment.
-The suppression of safe and effective but unprofitable early treatment protocols for COVID by federal government agencies, corporate interests as well as organizations like the WHO resulted in unprecedented suffering and loss of life.
+Physician groups and professional data analysts estimate that 70-80% of the global COVID deaths could have been avoided with systematic early treatment.
+The suppression of safe and effective but unprofitable combination therapy for COVID by federal government agencies, corporate interests as well as organizations like the WHO resulted in unprecedented suffering and loss of life.
 It may constitute a crime against humanity.

-No monopoly power should be handed to any person, institution or organization.
-If an entity had such powers and made poor choices or fatal mistakes, it would be difficult to counteract them and societies could crash.
+In summary, no monopoly power should ever be handed to any person, organization, or government.
+If any entity exercised such power and at the same time had conflicts of interest, bad intentions or inaccurate information, it would be difficult to counteract this entity's choices - with devastating consequences for the whole of society.
 That is one reason why it is important to have diverse poles of power and effective democratic control mechanisms in place.